jselbie/stunserver/resources/stunclient.md

 **--mode** MODE

-Where MODE is either "basic" or "full". "basic" mode is the default and indicates that the client should perform a STUN binding test only. "full" mode indicates that the client should attempt to diagnose NAT behavior and filtering methodologies if the server supports this mode.
+Where MODE is either "basic", "behavior", or "filtering".

+"basic" mode is the default and indicates that the client should perform a STUN binding test only.

+"behavior" mode indicates that the client should attempt to diagnose NAT behavior and port mapping methodologies if the server supports this mode.

+"filtering" mode indicates that the client should attempt to diagnose NAT filtering methodologies if the server supports this mode.
 The NAT filtering test is only supported for UDP.

+"full" mode is a deprecated mode.
+It performs both a filtering and a behavior test together.
+Users are encouraged to run these tests separately and to avoid using the same local port.

 ____